lunasec-io/lunasec/docs/blog/2021-12-12-log4j-zero-day-mitigation-guide.md

 1. Fixed some weird grammar.
 2. Added social links.
 3. Reworked some content.
 Added more options for mitigation.
+4. Add warnings about limited vuln in 2.15 / noMsgFormatLookups